openbohemians/finis/README.md

   key2=value2
 ```

 Subdivisions are indention sensitive.
-This allows them to be quickly recognized.
+This allows them to be easily recognized.

 ### Tables